Market Lavington: Transport

 The Wessex Ridgeway, a long-distance footpath following the ancient track known as The Ridgeway, runs along the top of the escarpment above Market Lavington and passes within half a mile of the village.

 Market Lavington developed around a crossroads where an east–west road (now the B3098) met a north–south road from Devizes to Salisbury.
 The latter was closed south of Market Lavington after the War Department purchased land for military use in 1889, and the road through West Lavington (now the A360) became the route to Salisbury.

 The Stert and Westbury Railway, part of the route from London to Taunton, was built through the parish by the Great Western Railway in 1900.
 At the same time a station named Lavington was built a short distance outside Market Lavington parish, north of Littleton Panell where the line crosses the A360.
 It was closed in 1967 and no local stations remain; the nearest stations are Pewsey and Westbury.

 Status and amenities

-Market Lavington was formerly considered to be a town and received a Royal Charter to hold a weekly market in the year 1254.
+Market Lavington received a Royal Charter to hold a weekly market in the year 1254.

 The civil parish elects a parish council.
 It is in the area of Wiltshire Council unitary authority, which is responsible for all significant local government functions.

 The parish falls in the Lavingtons and Erlestoke electoral ward.
 This ward starts in the south at West Lavington and stretches north to Worton.
 The total population of the parish taken at the 2011 census was 5,857.